Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Care for catheters and drains as directed.
 Wash your hands before and after you touch your catheter or drain.
 Follow directions for dressing changes and bathing.
 Watch for signs and symptoms of infection such as pus, fever, swelling, pain, or drainage.
 Report symptoms immediately to your healthcare provider.

-- Get vaccinated.
+- Ask about vaccines you may need.
 Get all recommended vaccinations.
-The pneumonia and influenza vaccines may prevent lung infections that could cause bacteremia.
+The pneumonia, COVID-19, and influenza vaccines may prevent lung infections that could lead to bacteremia.
+Your healthcare provider can recommend other vaccines and tell you when to get them.

 - You have a seizure or lose consciousness.